securetheb4g/MementoMori_a3/src/README.md

    This application has only been tested on a Mac running Windows 10, which executes Ubuntu 20.04 LTS and VSCode WSL: Ubuntu 20.04.
    It may not work on your operating system without troubleshooting.

+### R11 TEST INFORMATION ###
+<br><br><br>
+Test 1:  Function:  Is the user able to complete the life expectancy calculation?
+And will this information be correctly written to the CSV?  </br><br>
+Process: Manual Test: Completed all user input requirements, checked CSV file to ensure data is being written.</br><br> Outcome: All data is being input and written to the CSV correctly.
+Although the CSV information could be formatted better and the input CSV data could be improved on in terms of data structures utilised.
+<br><br><br><br>
+Test 2.: Function: Is the user able to find their data using the entry_id generated?
+And will the data be deleted as per function? <br> Process: Manual Test: Entered in a pre-generated entry_id, output claims success. <br>Outcome: The data was successfully iterated through in the csv, the entry_id was linked with the correct row and the expected entry was deleted as per function requirements.
+<br><br><br><br>
+Test 3: Function: Is the user able to find their data using the entry_id generated?
+And can the data linked to the entry_id be correctly output to the users screen? <br><br>Process: Manual Test: Entered in a pre-generated entry_id, output information stored in CSV. <br>Outcome: The specific row of data stored in the CSV and linked to the entry_id was successfully output to the screen.
+<br><br><br><br>
+Test 4: Function: Is the user able to delete all stored data in both CSV’s? <br><br>Process: Manual Test: Responded to the output warning text “YES” program executed function and returned to main home menu. <br>Outcome: All data inside the CSV’s was successfully deleted permanently.
+Needed to reseed the data again for teachers ease of use.